Intrigued by how to face copyright concerns for your streams?

 ©️ How to Know if your Music is Copyrighted?

 Streaming videos on social media with background music can be a major headache owing to copyrighted music issues.
 You don’t want to get your video blocked or monetize someone else’s content, let alone face legal repercussions.
 So, before you stream on any social media platform with background music, make sure you familiarize yourself with the platform’s guidelines on using music.

 YouTube allows you to upload your videos in hidden or private mode so you can check for any copyright issues before publishing your video.
 It also runs a thorough check on your streams to determine if you’re using copyrighted music, in which case a placeholder will cover your stream until you fix the problem.
 If you fail to fix it, your stream will be terminated.
 So, make sure you use copyright-free music for YouTube.

-Facebook Live only allows playing music that you have the license for.
+Facebook Live only allows playing music that you have a license for.
 If Facebook feels that you’re playing copyrighted music on your stream, your audio will be muted.
-Done repeatedly, your videos will be deleted.
+If done repeatedly, your videos will be deleted.
 If Facebook flags your streams with a copyright claim, you’ll have to appeal the claim and demonstrate that you own the right to play the music you’re playing.

 Twitch allows playing music on your live stream only if:

 - You have the license for it

 - It is from the Twitch Music Library

 If your stream contains music that doesn’t follow these rules, your video will be muted.
 You may also get notice of regulatory violation or copyright claims.